Suggestion: Watch the 10 minutes video tutorial before reading this article

 When do I need to inform about my HS codes?

-You need to know what HS codes that apply for your products when you register your company at AQSIQ, this is one of the first steps in the exporting process.
+You need to know your product’s HS code when you register your company at AQSIQ, this is one of the first steps in the exporting process in China.

 The HS codes need to be included on the customs declaration form as well.